|Nutrition Facts (per serving)|

 Remove from the heat and gently stir in the butter and lemon zest and juice until well combined.

 Pour the mixture into the pre-baked pie shell.
 Set aside.

 Whisk the egg whites in the bowl of a stand mixer until soft peaks form.
 Then add the cream of tartar and beat for a few more minutes, until larger peaks form.

-Gradually add the sugar and continue beating until stiff peaks form, approximately 1 to 2 minutes.
+Add the sugar 1 tablespoon at a time and continue beating until stiff peaks form, approximately 1 to 2 minutes.

 Assemble and Bake the Pie

 Spoon the meringue over the top of the filling while it is still hot.
 The meringue should completely cover the lemon mixture.

 Bake for 10 to 12 minutes or until the meringue is golden.

 Remove from the oven and cool on a wire rack.
 Once cooled, refrigerate for 1 hour.
 Slice and serve.